cschneider/cschneider.github.io/karaf-tutorial-01.md

 # Summary

 In this tutorial we have installed Karaf and learned some commands.
 Then we created a small OSGi application that shows servlets, OSGi services, blueprint and the whiteboard pattern.

-In the next tutorial we take a look at using Apache Camel and Apache CXF on OSGi.

-Back to [Karaf Tutorials|:Karaf Tutorials]